 Gradual adoption

 This approach lets you gradually introduce composability into your tech stack without a disruptive rewrite or breaking changes.
-Below are specific techniques and references for using app code, micro services and micro frontends in composable features.

 Use and integrate existing MFE and micro services to new platform